 In Mexico, interns can also complete their PADI Instructor and Master Scuba Diver training programs with GVI, allowing them to become some of the most respected professionals in the diving sector.

-Shorter term marine conservation internships of six to 12 weeks are also available but it’s important to note that these aren’t PADI Divemaster internships.
-However, they do allow interns to complete their PADI Advanced Open Water Diver, and the PADI Coral Reef Researcher Distinctive Speciality is also included, which is unique to GVI.
+Short-term marine conservation internships of 6 to 12 weeks are also available, but it’s important to note that these aren’t PADI Divemaster internships.
+However, they do allow interns to complete their PADI Advanced Open Water Diver certification, and the PADI Coral Reef Researcher Distinctive Speciality is also included, which is unique to GVI.

 Students looking to gain experience in international community development will find many opportunities with us.
 They can choose an internship with a specific community development focus like education, health and well-being, or gender equality, or they can choose to complete an internship with a holistic view of community development.
-We offer international community development internship opportunities in Cambodia, Costa Rica, Ghana, India, Laos, Mexico, Nepal, Peru, South Africa, Thailand, or Fiji.
+We offer international community development internship opportunities in Cambodia, Costa Rica, Ghana, Fiji, Nepal, and South Africa.

-GVI offers teaching internships abroad in Cambodia, Costa Rica, Ghana, India, Laos, Mexico, Nepal, South Africa, Thailand, and Fiji.
+GVI offers teaching internships abroad in Cambodia, Costa Rica, Ghana, Fiji, Madagascar, Nepal, South Africa and Thailand.
 On these programs, interns will have the opportunity to teach a range of education levels, from pre-primary, primary, and secondary school students to young and middle-aged adults.

 Interns train by supporting local educators, first learning skills like lesson planning and classroom management, and then, as they gain work experience, are given opportunities to lead portions of classes or even full lessons.